jadijadi/lpic1book/1101_perform_security_administration_tasks.md

 Note that when running `su` you have to **provide the root password** to become root; or any other users password to become that user!

-On the other hand, sudo asks for you own password and runs the command you gave it, with the root privileges.
+On the other hand, sudo asks for your own password and runs the command you gave it, with the root privileges.
 So `sudo ls` runs the ls command with the root privileges after asking for **your passowrd**.
 Obviously you should have the *sudo right* to issue sudo.
 This is defined in /etc/sudoers file:

 ````
 $ sudo cat /etc/sudoers